jlorieau/mollib/docs/cli/hbonds.rst

 .. math::
     E(\Omega) = -kT ln[P(\Omega)]

-TThe energy (in units of kT) is calculated from the Boltzmann constant and temperature (:math:`kT`) and the probability of finding the specific configuration, :math:`\Omega`.
+The energy (in units of kT) is calculated from the Boltzmann constant and temperature (:math:`kT`) and the probability of finding the specific configuration, :math:`\Omega`.
 The configuration, in this case, is defined by the :math:`d_{d1a1}` distance, the :math:`\theta` angle and the :math:`\phi`